7lang/7morelang/README.md

 example that needs to be tweaked to work with the latest version of a language, please send us a pull request!

+You can also fork this repository and use it to try your hand at the exercises in the book; we've provided an `exercises` directory for this purpose.

 Copyrights apply to this source code.
 You may use the source code in your own projects; however, the source code may not be used to create training material, courses, books, articles, and the like.
 We make no